RenatoPdosSantos/word-predictor/README.md

 ### Calculating Probability Scores

-The idea here is the algorithm to find the word $w$, out of all possible candidate words, that maximizes the probability that it is the intended next word, given the original sentence $s$, or
+The idea here is the algorithm to find the word *w*, out of all possible candidate words, that maximizes the probability that it is the intended next word, given the original sentence $s$, or

 $$argmax_{w\ \in\ candidates} P(w|s)$$.